The Trick to Stuffed Pork Tenderloin Recipes: Bacon

-Making stuffed pork tenderloin is easier than you may think and it’s a terrific party dish, especially around the holidays.
+Making stuffed pork tenderloin recipes are easier than you may think and they make a terrific party dish, especially around the holidays.

 Here's my trick: Instead of tying the stuffed tenderloin together with twine, just wrap it in bacon instead.
 It’s less demanding, and the bacon makes this an especially rich and flavorful meal.
 Plus everything is better with bacon, right?